Joseph Pearson (writer)

-Joseph Sanders Pearson (born 1975 in Edmonton, Alberta) is a Canadian essayist, cultural historian, and journalist.
+Joseph Sanders Pearson (born 1975 in Edmonton, Alberta) is a Canadian essayist and writer.

 Life

 Between 1997 and 2001, Pearson received his doctorate in Modern History at the University of Cambridge.

 Pearson has taught in the humanities at Columbia University, New York University, the Berlin University of the Arts, and the Barenboim–Said Akademie, a peace project headed by conductor Daniel Barenboim.
 He is the nephew of children's novelist Kit Pearson.